vijay-shankaranand/tp/docs/DeveloperGuide.md

     * 1a1.
 JobFestGo shows an error message.

-      Use case ends.
+      Use case resumes at step 1.

 * 1b.
 One of the given contacts does not exist.

     * 1b1.
 JobFestGo shows an error message.

-      Use case ends.
+      Use case resumes at step 1.

 * 1a.
 One of the given contacts is already linked to the given event.

     * 1a1.
 JobFestGo shows an error message.

-      Use case ends.
+      Use case resumes at step 1.

 **Use case: Unlink contacts from an event**